City of Brimbank

 Local workers - Qualifications - Health Care and Social Assistance

-In the City of Brimbank, the Health Care and Social Assistance workforce has a higher proportion with tertiary qualifications compared to Victoria.
+In the City of Brimbank, the Health Care and Social Assistance workforce has a higher proportion with University qualifications compared to Victoria.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.